-- Reviewed the Committee's mandate and recommended several updates for approval by the Board; - Assessed the performance, independence and financial literacy of the Committee members, along with Committee effectiveness; - Completed quarterly in-camera meetings with the external auditors without management being present; - Reviewed performance, independence, internal controls, partner rotation and fees of the external auditors; - Approved quarterly financial disclosure including financial statements, MD&A, and guidance; - Reviewed and recommended for approval to the Board, annual financial disclosure including financial statements and MD&A; - Reviewed reports from external auditors and regulators; - Reviewed the adequacy of the Corporation's internal controls and disclosure procedures along with management's activities undertaken to assess internal controls and disclosure controls; - Reviewed the activities and adequacy of the Corporation's risk management program; - Reviewed periodically, specific topics relevant to financial reporting, taxation, internal control and risk management; - Determined and approved remuneration of the Corporation's external auditors; and

-• Completed in-camera meetings with the Corporation's senior risk management executive without management being present.
+- warranty reserves; - carrying value of goodwill; - purchase price adjustments recorded related to the acquisitions of Wireless Maingate AB, Accel Networks LLC and MobiquiThings SAS; - contingent royalty reserves; - accounts receivable and allowance for doubtful accounts; and - litigation provisions. - reviewed and recommended for approval to the Board, annual financial disclosure including financial statements and MD&A; - reviewed reports from the external auditors; - reviewed the adequacy of the Corporation's internal controls and disclosure procedures along with management's activities undertaken to assess internal controls and disclosure controls; - reviewed the activities and adequacy of the Corporation's risk management program, delivering updates on identified risks and mitigation plans to the Board; - reviewed periodically, specific topics relevant to financial reporting, taxation, internal control, capital allocation, litigation matters, information security & cyber risk, and risk management; - determined and approved remuneration of the Corporation's external auditors; - completed private meetings with the Corporation's senior risk management executive without management being present; and - at least quarterly, provided the Board with an update on the Committee's activities.

-Further disclosure concerning the composition, responsibilities, powers and operation of the Board's Audit Committee and the relevant education and experience of the members of the Audit Committee, including a copy of the Committee's mandate, is set out in the Corporation's Annual Information Form for the financial year ended December 31, 2013 (the "AIF") under the heading "AUDIT COMMITTEE".
-The AIF is available on SEDAR at www.sedar.com.
+Further disclosure concerning the composition, responsibilities, powers and operation of the Board's Audit Committee and the relevant education and experience of the members of the Audit Committee, including a copy of the Committee's mandate, is set out in the Corporation's AIF under the heading "Audit Committee".
+The AIF is available on our website at sierrawireless.com/company/investor-information/annual-reports-and-regulatoryfilings/ or on SEDAR at sedar.com.